Leader of the Opposition (Australia): Role

 The opposition leader is the opposition's counterpart to the prime minister.
 The opposition leader is expected to be ready to form a new government if the incumbent government is unable to continue in office.
 This typically occurs when the opposition wins a federal election, after which the opposition leader is appointed prime minister.
-However, the opposition leader may also be called upon to form government if the incumbent government loses the confidence of the House (most recently in 1941) or that of the governor-general (most recently in 1975).
+However, the opposition leader may also be called upon to form government if the incumbent government loses the confidence of the House (most recently in 1941) or if they are otherwise removed by the governor-general (most recently in 1975).

 The opposition leader is the head of the shadow ministry, allocating portfolios and, in the case of the Coalition, determining its membership.
 The opposition leader is assisted by a deputy leader of the opposition, who is also recognised in the standing orders and entitled to an additional salary.
 Both the opposition leader and deputy opposition leader are entitled to a degree of special preference from the Speaker of the House.

 The position of opposition leader has no constitutional basis but exists as a matter of convention in the Westminster system.
 A 1960 inquiry into parliamentary salaries and allowances observed:

-The Leader of the Opposition has to make himself master of all the business which comes before the House (not merely that of one or two departments); he has to do this at times at short notice and under constant pressure; and he gets no help from permanent officials.
-At all times he is the spokesman for those who are critical of or opposed to the Government, and he must be unceasingly vigilant and active.
-He and the Prime Minister should be the most powerful agents in guiding and forming public opinion on issues of policy.

 Whereas according to the Coalition agreement the Leader of the National Party serves as Deputy Prime Minister when the Coalition is in government, no such agreement exists when the Coalition is in Opposition, and no National Party politician has ever served as Deputy Leader of the Opposition.